Buyer’s Guide: Jigsaws

 Yes, you can get a corded jigsaw with premium features at a reasonable price!
 The DEWALT Top-Handle Jig Saw has a D-grip with a speed setting knob in the trigger, a 6.5 amp motor, and a top running speed of 3,100 SPM.
 The adjustable shoe has detents (positive “catches” that hold the base in place) at several positions, making finding the perfect angle a snap.
 Like the other quality jigsaws on this list, this model uses T-shank blades that lock into place, no tools required.

-Some users complain that the shoe plate tends to work itself loose after a while under consistent vibration.
+Be aware that sometimes the shoe plate works itself loose after a while under consistent vibration.
 This doesn’t seem to be a problem when it’s locked in at 0-degrees but may be a problem at other angles.